Credibility in Second-Price Auctions: An Experimental Test

 We now investigate the prevalence of different seller types in our experiment.
 In particular, we calculate the "overcharging coefficient" $s_i$ of seller $i$ as the average of her 10 overcharging ratios (one for each round of the experiment).
 This allows us to classify sellers as one of three possible types: sellers who never overcharge, sellers who sometimes overcharge, and sellers who always overcharge.
 Table~\ref{table:seller_types} shows the distribution of seller types in our experiment.
-It is clear that overcharging is the norm: only one subject never overcharges in all rounds of the experiment.
-We find that the 9 sellers who sometimes overcharge extract an average of 63\% of the available surplus, while the 14 sellers who always overcharge extract an average of 91\% of the available surplus.
-This difference is both economically and statistically significant (two-sided t-test, $p < 0.001$).
-Finally, of the 14 sellers who always overcharge, only 3 sellers consistently extract the maximum surplus (i.e., $s_i = 1$).
+It is clear that overcharging is the norm: only three sellers never overcharge in all rounds of the experiment (i.e., $s_i = 0$).
+We find that the 22 sellers who sometimes overcharge extract an average of 36\% of the available surplus, while the 23 sellers who always overcharge extract an average of 91\% of the available surplus.
+This difference is both economically and statistically significant (Mann-Whitney test, $p < 0.001$).
+Finally, of the 23 sellers who always overcharge, only six sellers consistently extract the maximum surplus (i.e., $s_i = 1$).

-An interesting and related question is whether sellers who sometimes overcharge behave similarly to sellers who always overcharge, \textit{conditional on the decision to break the rules of the auction}.
-This turns out to be the case: conditional on overcharging, the 9 sellers who sometimes overcharge extract an average of 83\% of the available surplus, which is no longer significantly different than the rate among sellers who always overcharge (two-sided t-test, $p = 0.189$).